JuanThe3rd/hospital-cli-project/README.md

 * As a user, if I am in the role of a doctor, I will be able to view all of my patients' appointments.
 * As a user, if I am in the role of a doctor, I will be able to add or remove appointments from the list.
 * As a user, if I am in the role of a patient, I will be able to check if I have any upcoming appointments.
-* As a user, if I am in the role of a patient, I will be able to create an appointment with my doctor.
+* As a user, if I am in the role of a patient, I will be able to create or cancel an appointment with my doctor.